House passes sweeping GOP tax bill, Senate to follow

 Democrats opposed the legislation as a boon to the wealthy while offering little for the middle class, with House Minority Leader Nancy Pelosi, D-Calif., calling it "the worst bill to ever come to the floor of the House."

-The bill lowers individual tax rates, including the top bracket from 39.6 to 37 percent, while doubling the standard deduction and replacing personal exemptions with a $2,000 partly refundable child tax credit.
+The bill lowers individual tax rates, including the top bracket to 37 percent from 39.6, while doubling the standard deduction and replacing personal exemptions with a $2,000 partly refundable child tax credit.
 It eliminates various deductions while limiting others on state and local taxes and mortgage interest.
 It also exempts larger inheritances from the estate tax, doubling the thresholds to $11 million for individuals and $22 million for married couples.

 The bill also has significant implications for health care, where it abolishes the Affordable Care Act's penalty for Americans who don't purchase insurance.
 The Congressional Budget Office estimates that change would lead 13 million more Americans to go without coverage after a decade and cause premiums on the individual market to rise 10 percent per year.